yurymaroz/hotel-search-tests/README.md

         - Customize your preferences: Email, Web (GitHub UI)
         - Set the "Actions" event to the desired frequency (e.g., "Only failures").

-13. How to configure manual notification via Actions (e.g. Slack and etc.)
+13. How to configure manual notification via Actions (e.g. Slack and etc.):
     Use an action step in your workflow to send messages when jobs succeed or fail.